tommywalsh/csotp/README.md

 # CSoTP: Car Stereo of The People

 This is an Android app designed to play on-disk music in a car.
-It is intended to be used on a device that is attached to the car dashboard (not held in a hand), and which communicates with a built-in amplifier/receiver using Bluetooth.
+It is intended to be used on a dedicated device that is attached to the car dashboard (not held in a hand), and which communicates with a built-in amplifier/receiver using Bluetooth.

 # About CSoTP